Let Jason Compton assist you in purchasing your home in Lexington

-Buying a home is stressful for many people, but it isn't too complex with some planning ahead of time.
-I like to give buyers a road map of the whole deal so they'll understand exactly what they can expect.
-Here are my nine steps to purchasing a home.
-When you're ready to get started, just contact me here or e-mail me at .
-I'm happy to answer questions you have regarding this information.
+Buying a home is an intimidating event for a lot of people, but it isn't that difficult with a bit of up-front planning.
+So they'll understand exactly what to expect, I'll provide buyers with a road map of the entire deal.
+These are my nine steps to purchasing a home.
+If you have any questions regarding this information or if you're ready to get started, just contact me here or e-mail me at .

-There are plenty of things you should take into account before commencing your home search.
-When you begin your search, you'll probably want to make an index of must-haves, plan for what neighborhoods and school districts you'd like to live in, and begin planning your budget.
-Keeping your mortgage payment around a third of your monthly income is a good guideline to go by.
+There are plenty of things you should do prior to beginning your home search.
+When you start your search, you'll want to make a list of features you want to have, get an idea of what school districts and neighborhoods you'd like to live in, and start planning around your budget.
+Keeping your mortgage payment less than or around a third of your net monthly income is a good principle to go by.

-Step 2 – Talk to a real estate agent in Lexington
+Step 2 – Get in touch with a real estate agent in Lexington

-This is where Jason Compton comes in.
-I'd love to arrange a time to meet with you and communicate with you regarding your real estate needs and get an idea of your plans for the future.
-We'll talk about neighborhoods, school districts in the Lexington area, the mortgage and housing industries, and any other economic factors that could affect your purchase today or in the future.
+This is where Jason Compton can help.
+We'll book a time to meet so we can talk about why you want to buy a home and get an idea of your plans for the future.
+We'll talk about neighborhoods, schools in the Lexington area, the mortgage and housing industries, and any additional economic factors that could potentially affect your purchase today or in the future.

-I can also assist you in getting started on your loan.
-There are some excellent mortgage professionals in Lexington, and I partner with a lot of them, so you'll be in great hands.
-They can help you determine which kind of loan is best for you, as well as help you get qualified.
+I'll also assist you with getting started on your loan.
+I work with some of the finest mortgage professionals in Lexington, so you can rest assured that you're in great hands.
+They will assist you with determining which type of loan is best for you and help you get approved.

-After our first meeting, I'll begin finding available houses on the market that meet your needs.
-I'll preview most of the houses and reject the bad ones, and then we'll set up appointments to view the houses whenever it's most convenient for you.
+After our first meeting, I'll begin searching for homes on the market that meet your needs.
+I'll get a sneak peek of most of the houses and remove the bad ones, and then we'll book appointments to tour the homes whenever it's most convenient for you.

-As we view the houses, I'll identify good features, as well as negative ones.
-I'll also ask you what things you like and dislike.
-Frequently, buyers revise their must-have list as we tour homes and some items become more crucial than others.
-If that happens, I'll search all the listings once again and narrow it down to the house you've been waiting for.
+As we tour homes, I'll show you the good features and bad ones.
+I'll even ask you to tell us about things you like and don't like.
+For the most part, buyers amend their must-have list as we tour houses and some items become more important than others.
+If that happens, I'll search the listings another time and narrow it down to the home you've been waiting for.

-Your agent's knowledge of the Lexington market is an essential component in your house search.
-And I can assure you I'm informed of all the neighborhoods and schools, and I will communicate certain areas are "hot" and require prompt action and some that are "cool" and allow for thoughtful examination.
+Your agent's knowledge of the Lexington home market is a necessary element in your home search.
+And I assure you I'm acquainted with all the school districts and neighborhoods, and I'll communicate some areas are "hot" and warrant prompt action and some that are "cold" and allow for more consideration.

-As we tour houses, I'll let you know when the list price has room for negotiation and also when I believe the home is "priced to sell."
-Every real estate agent in Lexington will convince you they truly know the market, but be careful, and make sure you ask your agent lots of questions.
-If it appears they don't know everything, call me at 8036655253 or e-mail me at , and I'd be glad to answer your questions.
+When we tour homes, I'll let you know if the seller's list price has room for negotiation or if I believe the home is "priced to sell."
+Any REALTOR in Lexington will tell you they know the market, but be careful, and make sure you ask your agent lots of questions.
+If it doesn't seem like they know everything, just call me at 8036655253 or e-mail me at , and I'd be more than happy to answer any questions you have.
 My understanding of the market will help you stay a step above the rest throughout the entire deal.

-We'll find the house of your dreams in Lexington, and when we do, I'll thoroughly develop your home purchase offer.
-The offer will be tailored to suit your needs and the home, including a lot of contingencies, such as obtaining financing, finishing the home inspection, and a clear title.
+We'll find the home of your dreams in the Lexington area, and when we do, I'll carefully develop your purchase offer.
+The offer will be made to suit your needs and the home.
+We'll include some contingencies, such as obtaining financing, finishing the inspection, and a clear title.

-When presenting your offer, most likely you'll want to submit "earnest money."
-This is a cash deposit made to a seller to secure the offer to purchase the property and is typically put towards the cost of closing.
-If the seller accepts your offer, we should close on the property within 30 to 60 days after.
-This allows sufficient time for your mortgage financing.
+When we turn in your offer, you'll need to present "earnest money."
+This is a cash deposit made to a home seller to secure an offer to buy the property and is usually put towards the cost of closing.
+If the offer is accepted by the seller, we should close on the home within 30 to 60 days afterward.
+This allows ample time for your mortgage financing.

 Step 6 – Negotiate

-A lot of contracts aren't closed on the initial offer.
-It's really common to receive a counter offer.
-But don't let it alarm you.
-We'll talk over whether or not to agree to the counter offer, propose our own counter offer, or refuse the seller's offer and go on.
+A lot of contracts don't close on the first offer.
+It's very common to receive a counter offer.
+Don't let it discourage you.
+We'll discuss whether or not to accept the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-The state of the market determines how aggressively we negotiate the deal.
-In addition, we'll work within your financing constraints.
-And when it's all said and done, we'll assemble a contract that is best for you.
+The state of the market determines how aggressively we negotiate the contract.
+We'll also work within your financing budget.
+And at the end of the day, we'll create a contract that is best for you.

 Step 7 – Get your loan

-Once the deal is finished, you'll start working with your mortgage lender to close the loan.
-If you're pre-qualified, it won't be a long process at all.
-However, you'll want to keep in close contact with your mortgage lender.
-And I'll take care of all the property information your lender needs to close the loan.
+Upon signing the contract, you'll begin working with your mortgage lender to close the loan.
+If you're pre-qualified, it won't take long at all, but you'll want to keep in close contact with your mortgage lender.
+And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.
-The estimate is formed from the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if it all looks adequate.
+Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of taking your application.
+This estimate is formed from the loan amount.
+RESPA requirements require that it has to include all closing costs and fall within a strict range of accuracy, and I'll study the estimate and let you know if it all looks all right.

 Then it's time to close on your home.
-This will most likely happen at a title company or escrow office and will most likely be a smooth and hassle-free occurrence.
+This will likely take place at a title company or escrow office and will probably be a smooth and stress-free occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, make sure you contact me at 8036655253 or e-mail me at .
+And if you need anything or have any questions, make sure you call me at 8036655253 or e-mail me at .

 Got a Question?